apache/cassandra-java-driver/manual/statements/built/README.md

 QueryBuilder.insertInto("test").json("{\"id\":4, \"t\":\"test 4\"}");
 ```

-`QueryBuilder` also allows to generate the statement that will use lightweight
+`QueryBuilder` also allows generation of the statement that use lightweight
 transactions (LWT) to check that inserted data doesn't exist yet.
 You just need to add
 the call to `ifNotExists` to the statement: